the-dataface/figma2html/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [sam@thedataface.com](mailto:sam@thedataface.com?subject=Figma2html%20-%20Code%20of%20Conduct) and [sawyer@thedataface.com](mailto:sawyer@thedataface.com?subject=Figma2html%20-%20Code%20of%20Conduct).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the